Murder of Harvey and Jeannette Crewe: Police review

 In 2010, Rochelle Crewe asked police to reopen the investigation in a bid to find out who killed her parents.
-The request was refused but a review was later determined to be necessary.
-In 2013, in the process of their review, the police interviewed Arthur Thomas, two of his brothers, his sister and her husband.
+The request was refused, but a review was later determined to be necessary.
+In 2013, during their review, the police interviewed Arthur Thomas, two of his brothers, his sister, and her husband.
 In the course of these interviews, the police told Thomas's sister, Margaret Stuckey, that "The Thomas rifle had not been eliminated from the inquiry, that the Crewes were murdered by Arthur Thomas's gun."
 Mr Stuckey said: "They said to us more than once that the bulk of the evidence still pointed towards Arthur."

 In 2014, the 328-page review was released.
-It stated that evidence available in the murder of the Crewes was insufficient for any new prosecution.
-The review acknowledged that a key prosecution exhibit in the trials had been fabricated by detectives, but stated that there was no mystery woman on the property and that the baby had not been fed after the murders.
+It stated that the evidence available in the homicide of the Crewes was insufficient for any new prosecution.
+The review acknowledged that detectives had fabricated a key prosecution exhibit in the trials.
+It stated that there was no mystery woman on the property and that the baby had not been fed after the murders.
 The review ruled out Len Demler as having been the killer.
 While commenting on the review, Arthur Thomas's brother Des stated that he knew the identity of the killer.
 The police review cleared all other suspects and implied that Arthur Thomas remained a suspect.

 Status

 Rochelle Crewe's name was changed.
-She was raised by her aunt Heather in New Zealand and the United states.
+She was raised by her aunt Heather in New Zealand and the United States.

-Vivian Thomas remarried.
-In 2010, haunted by the allegation that she was the mystery woman on the farm, she wrote to the New Zealand Justice Minister, asking that the case be re-opened so she could clear her name.
+Vivien Thomas remarried.
+In 2010, haunted by the allegation that she was the mystery woman on the farm, she wrote to the New Zealand Justice Minister, asking that the case be reopened so she could clear her name.
 She died of cancer in 2011.

 After his release, Arthur Thomas bought a new farm.
-He was contacted by a young woman; the two began corresponding and married in 1981.
+A young woman contacted him; the two began corresponding and married in 1981.
 In 1982, they had a daughter.

 In 2019, Thomas was charged with historical sexual offending following allegations by two women of rape and indecent assault.
 In 2021, at age 83, he was tried at Manukau District Court.
 His lawyer stated that the allegations were untrue and motivated by "a bitter dispute over money".
 The jury failed to reach a verdict.
 In 2022, the Crown declined to re-try Thomas, citing his deteriorating mental health and inability to stand trial.

 As of 2025, the case of the Crewe murders remains unsolved.